Den4yk76/artmyweb-test/README.md

 Hello!
-This is a small app for managing fake users info
+This is a small app for managing mock users info